 What is a City Clerk?

-The eminent politcal scientist, Professor William Bennett Munro, writing in one of the first textbooks on municipal adminstration (1934) stated:
+The eminent political scientist, Professor William Bennett Munro, writing in one of the first textbooks on municipal administration (1934) stated:

 "No other office in municipal service has so many contacts.

 It serves the mayor, the city council, the city manager (when there is one), and all administrative departments without exception.

 All of them call upon it, almost daily, for some service or information.
 Its work is not spectacular, but it demands versatility, alertness, accuracy, and no end of patience.

 The public does not realize how many loose ends of city administration this office pulls together."

 These words, written over 50 years ago, are even more appropriate today.